 One vote matters. *Your* vote matters.
 And together, our votes have the collective power to decide the future of the country we want to see.

 Use Rock The Vote's tool to check your registration status.
 You can also see if you need to change your address.
 Oh!
 And if you re-register, there’s no penalty.
 Better safe than sorry, right?

 Can I register to vote without a driver's license?

 Yes!
 You can register to vote using a driver’s license number or another non-driver ID number (for example, a state ID card).
 If you don’t have a driver’s license or haven’t been issued a non-driver state ID card, states will allow you to register using the last four digits of your social security number (SSN).

 (The only exceptions are in the following states, where you should provide your full SSN: Hawaii, Kentucky, New Mexico, South Carolina, Tennessee, and Virginia.)

 How do I vote if I’m at college in a different state?

 It depends on your state.
 In most states, YES.
 In all but a few states, you can register to vote if you’ll be 18 by Election Day.
-In the following states, you can only register if your 18th birthday is within a certain numbers of dates/months before Election Day:
+In others, you may need to be a certain age to register even if you'll be 18 by Election Day.

 When are my elections?

 There are hundreds of local elections in each state.
-Luckily, our friend Rock The Vote can send you reminders about when elections are coming up in your state or city.
+Luckily, our friends at Rock the Vote will send you reminders about when elections are coming up in your state or city.
+Find your upcoming elections.